logo

 Master’s Degree in Rehabilitation Counseling

-In order to be admitted to a master’s in rehabilitation counseling program, you will first need to earn your bachelor’s degree.
-It is also common for master’s degree programs to require a minimum GPA (3.0 is typical), letters of recommendation, and a minimum score on a graduate entrance exam, such as the GRE.
+To be admitted to a master’s in rehabilitation counseling program, you will first need to earn your bachelor’s degree.
+Most master’s degree programs require a minimum GPA (3.0 is typical), letters of recommendation, and a minimum score on a graduate entrance exam, such as the GRE or MAT.
 Master’s in rehabilitation counseling programs typically take 60 credit hours to complete in order to fulfill state licensing requirements, though you can find programs that range from 40 credit hours and up.
-Many schools offer bachelor’s-to-master’s programs in rehabilitation counseling, which can allow you to earn both degrees on an accelerated timeline.
+Programs that are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) are typically at least 60 credit hours.
+CACREP accreditation can provide a smoother pathway to licensure and is a requirement in some states.

-Master’s in rehabilitation counseling degree programs typically focus on clinical skills and knowledge in order to prepare graduates for licensure and counseling practice.
-These focus areas will be the same in an on-campus or an online rehabilitation counseling degree.
-Courses you can expect to take include:
+Master’s in rehabilitation counseling degree programs typically focus on building clinical skills and include practicum and internship requirements to prepare graduates for licensure and certification in the counseling field.
+In addition to practicum and internship placements, courses you can expect to take include:

 • Counseling Techniques for Rehabilitation Counselors